 FAYE SHOLITON developed her work in the Cleveland Play House Playwrights’ Unit from 1996-2011 and is a charter member of Dobama Theatre’s Playwrights’ Gym.
-Her full-length works have been read or produced in more than three dozen venues worldwide and have won more than 20 national honors.
+Her full-length works have been read or produced in more than four dozen venues worldwide and have won more than 20 national honors.
 She is a four-time winner of Individual Excellence Awards from the Ohio Arts Council.
 Prior to writing plays, she was an award-winning journalist for local, regional and national publications.
-She teaches for writers of every description, including high school and college students, community groups and cruise ship passengers.
-Professional affiliations include the Dramatists Guild, which she serves as Regional Representative for Ohio; the Association for Jewish Theatre; and the International Centre for Women Playwrights.
-She is founder of Interplay Jewish Theatre, a company that produces staged readings of Jewish themed works.
+She teaches writers of every description, including high school and college students, community groups and cruise ship passengers.
+Professional affiliations include the Dramatists Guild, which she serves as Regional Representative for Northern Ohio; the Association for Jewish Theatre; and the International Centre for Women Playwrights.
+She is founding artistic director of Interplay Jewish Theatre, a company that produces staged readings of Jewish themed works.
 Thank you for supporting live theatre and living playwrights.
-Inquiries welcome at firstname.lastname@example.org.

 Interplay 2015 Season:

 Visit our new website at www.interplaycleveland.com for more information about our 2015 plays:

 - G-D’S HONEST TRUTH, by Renee Calarco (April 26 & 27)